 display: inline-block;

-}And you can see the example below:
+}And you can see the result below:

 This pattern is simple, predictable, and easy to maintain, which is why I keep using it when I don't need advanced effects.